 As painful as his experience was, Jerry believes it was God’s way of disciplining him.
 “I believe God disciplines us for a purpose.
 I don’t think I would be in the career I’m in if it hadn’t been for that lowest point in my life.
 We may have no clue about why we are experiencing what we’re experiencing, but He knows the last chapter of the story.”

 If Jerry has any doubt about how God has changed him, Nancy provided further confirmation recently when he asked her how he could improve as a husband.
 Just nine months into their marriage she had listed 14, but now she mentioned just two sources of frustration.

 As Jerry finished writing down her response, she said, “Wait, I’m not done yet.
 Now let me tell you thing things that you’re doing right, that I love about you.”

 She spent the next half-hour praising him for the positive character qualities in his life.
 And when she was done there were 10 items on a new list that symbolized a life and marriage that had been reborn.

-This article came from the book, “I STILL DO: Stories of Lifelong Love and Marriage (which is no longer being published), written by David Boehi, published by Broadman & Holman Publishers.
+This article comes from the book, “I STILL DO: Stories of Lifelong Love and Marriage (which is no longer being published), written by David Boehi, published by Broadman & Holman Publishers.
 It tells the testimony of couples who have been successful in building marriages that last for a lifetime.
-From businessmen and women, pastors, ministry leaders, professional sports figures, authors, professors, and others from various walks of life, the examples Dave Boehi presents have endured by remaining focused on the vows made to each other to be lifelong partners.
 “I Still Do” offers encouragement to couples by calling them to “finish the race” and remain committed to marriage.

 Filed under: Finances in Marriage